xd009642/streamer-template/doc/02_audio_decoding.md

 how it exists at my Day Job so that's what's replicated here.

 For the second point, this might be done in the future, but this is "good enough".
-At least there are potentially easy optimisations we can work on in future.
+At least there are potentially easy optimisations we can work on in the future.
 Also, in the short-term we know our audio is coming through in the correct ordering and once we have more testing infrastructure in place we can work on harder things.